chris-belcher/electrum-personal-server/README.md

 # Electrum Personal Server

+Electrum Personal Server aims to make using Electrum bitcoin wallet more secure and more private.

-Electrum Personal Server is an implementation of the Electrum server protocol which fulfills the specific need of using the Electrum wallet with full node verification and privacy, but without the heavyweight server backend, for a single user.
+It is an implementation of the Electrum server protocol which fulfills the specific need of using the Electrum wallet backed by a full node, but without the heavyweight server backend, for a single user.
 It allows the user to benefit from all of Bitcoin Core's resource-saving features like [pruning](https://bitcoin.org/en/release/v0.12.0#wallet-pruning), [blocksonly](https://bitcointalk.org/index.php?topic=1377345.0) and disabled txindex.
-All of Electrum's feature-richness like hardware wallet integration, [multisignature wallets](http://docs.electrum.org/en/latest/multisig.html), [offline signing](http://docs.electrum.org/en/latest/coldstorage.html), [mnemonic recovery phrases](https://en.bitcoin.it/wiki/Mnemonic_phrase) and so on can still be used, but backed by the user's own full node.
+All of Electrum's feature-richness like hardware wallet integration, [multisignature wallets](http://docs.electrum.org/en/latest/multisig.html), [offline signing](http://docs.electrum.org/en/latest/coldstorage.html), [mnemonic recovery phrases](https://en.bitcoin.it/wiki/Mnemonic_phrase) and so on can still be used, but connected only to the user's own full node.

 Full node wallets are important in bitcoin because they are an big part of what makes the system be trustless.
 No longer do people have to trust a financial institution like a bank or paypal, they can run software on their own computers.
 If bitcoin is digital gold, then a full node wallet is your own personal goldsmith who checks for you that received payments are genuine.
-You wouldn't accept large amounts of cash or gold coins without checking they are actually genuine, the same applies for bitcoin.

 Full node wallets are also important for privacy.
 Using Electrum under default configuration requires it to send all your bitcoin addresses to some server.